-Germanium is a common material for both transmission and internal reflection spectroscopy in the mid-infrared, where it is used windows for and ATR elements, respectively.
-It is particularly valued in ATR spectroscopy wide for its spectral range. chemical resistivity, and high refractive index.
+Germanium is a common optical material for both transmission and internal reflection spectroscopy in the mid-infrared, where it is used for windows and ATR elements, respectively.
+It is particularly valued in ATR spectroscopy for its wide spectral range, chemical resistivity, and high refractive index.
 This latter property is of particular use in two areas.
 First, there is a special configuration, grazing angle ATR spectroscopy, in which it is the material of choice for the analysis of monolayers on silicon and metal substrates.
-Second, there is a general application avoiding in dispersion effects when obtaining spectra on substances with intense absorbance bands.
+Second, there is a general application in avoiding dispersion effects when obtaining spectra on substances with intense absorbance bands.
 One drawback of germanium, however, is its increased opacity at elevated temperatures.
 It is common practice to avoid its use at temperatures over 100 °C. However, few, if any examples of the actual effects on the performance of a real accessory have been presented.
-In this temperaturecontrollable 45° single reflection Ge ATR accessory, along with a suitable organic liquid sample, is used to demonstrate the effects throughput, on sensitivity, and noise of increased temperature.
+In this work, a temperature-controllable 45° single reflection Ge ATR accessory, along with a suitable organic liquid sample, is used to demonstrate the effects on throughput, sensitivity, and noise of increased temperature.
 It is expected that the loss in throughput which accompanies increased temperature will cause an increase in noise.
-Since the refractive index of germanium increasing increases with concomitant temperature, a decrease in sensitivity expected.
+Since the refractive index of germanium increases with increasing temperature, a concomitant decrease in sensitivity is expected.
 The increase in noise and decrease in signal will both contribute to a significant decrease in the signal-to-noise ratio.
 As these quantities will be studied as a function of temperature, the effects on a system which is not temperature-controlled will become apparent.
-On the other hand, certain areas of the midinfrared may be less affected by limited temperature increases and remain useful under those conditions.
+On the other hand, certain areas of the mid-infrared may be less affected by limited temperature increases and remain useful under those conditions.